zalando/zalenium/README.md

   * `--sauceLabsEnabled` -> Start Sauce Labs node or not.
 Defaults to 'false'.
   * `--browserStackEnabled` -> Start BrowserStack node or not.
 Defaults to 'false'.
   * `--testingbotEnabled` -> Start TestingBot node or not.
 Defaults to 'false'.
-  * `--startTunnel` -> When using Sauce Labs and/or BrowserStack and/or TestingBot, starts Sauce Connect and/or BrowserStackLocal and/or TestingBot Tunnel.
+  * `--startTunnel` -> When using a cloud testing platform is enabled, starts the tunnel to allow local testing.
 Defaults to 'false'.
   * `--videoRecordingEnabled` -> Sets if video is recorded in every test.
 Defaults to 'true'.
   * `--screenWidth` -> Sets the screen width.
 Defaults to 1900.
   * `--screenHeight` -> Sets the screen height.
 Defaults to 1880.